 - Eden Gardens Bissy Tea: Dr. Henry Lowe created this line of teas.
 He is the same man who researched bissy for its anticancer benefits.
 There are 24 tea bags per box.

-- African Fresh Kola Nuts: If you want to try your hand at making freshly-grated bissy tea, you'll need whole kola nuts.
-This company offers a half- pound.
+- African Fresh Kola Nuts: If you want to try your hand at making freshly-ground bissy tea, you'll need whole kola nuts.
+This company offers a half- pound of kola nuts.

 - Starwest Botanicals Kola Nut Powder: You can use this five-star rated powder to make bissy tea.
 Each package contains one pound.

 While bissy tea has been used for centuries as a natural remedy, more research is needed on the positive and negative effects the kola nut may have.
 If you aren't sensitive to caffeine, you may enjoy a cup of bissy tea with little worry about negative side effects.
 Since bissy tea can have adverse effects, before taking bissy tea, check with your doctor or health practitioner.